dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 ### State

 Transactional state stores can be used to store actor state.
-Regardless of whether you intend to use stateful or stateless actors, you must specify a value for property `actorStateStore` as `true` in the state store component's metadata section.
+Regardless of whether you intend to store any state in your actor, you must specify a value for property `actorStateStore` as `true` in the state store component's metadata section.
 Actors state is stored with a specific scheme in transactional state stores, allowing for consistent querying.
 Only a single state store component can be used as the state store for all actors.
 Read the [state API reference]({{< ref state_api.md >}}) and the [actors API reference]({{< ref actors_api.md >}}) to learn more about state stores for actors.

 ### Actor timers and reminders